tildearrow/furnace/doc/2-interface/menu-bar.md

 the menu bar allows you to select from five menus: file, edit, settings, window and help.

-items in _italics_ don't appear in basic mode and are only available in advanced mode.
+items in _italic_ don't appear in basic mode and are only available in advanced mode.

 # file